 Why do we need to treat the fuel?
-Engines are designed to run on refinery grade fuel, however, if not consumed immediately, hydrocarbon quality deteriorates and biodegrades.
+Engines for marine or power generation needs are designed to run on refinery grade fuel, however, if not consumed immediately, hydrocarbon quality deteriorates and biodegrades.
+Same applies to the burners in applications for heating and power generation.
 Hydrocarbon biodegradation is a naturally occurring process that is caused by fuel interaction with oxygen, and water forming various highly stable and thus unreactive compounds.
 These unreactive hydrocarbons are characterized as Aromatic (benzene ring derivatives) compounds that do not burn well.

 Unwanted Oxidation forms various undesirable side products, such as gums, sediments, bacteria, fungi, clad, thickeners, molds which later block filters while also causing fuel starvation.
 Besides the fuel undersupply the formation of carbon and soot deposits on injectors also takes place due to incomplete hydrocarbon combustion.
 Lubricity, especially in ultra-low sulfur diesel fuels is also a glaring problem requiring the addition of various expensive additives to improve fuel quality.
 Lubricity is largely lost at a refinery stage due to the loss of the polar compounds which are destroyed during the sulfur removal process (Hydrodesulfurization).
 Those highly preferable and combustible polar hydrocarbons contain Hydroxyl, Aldehyde, and Carbonyl functional groups that enhance both, lubricity and fuel combustion efficiency.
 If such fuel as described above is not treated again it will lead to poor combustion, resulting in elevated fuel consumption, emissions, pollution, and extra maintenance.